brennan801/Diner/README.md

 # Diner Simulation "SimulEAT"

+### Run The Project
-* Run In Blazor Pages:
+* Run .dll file:
+	* Clone Repository
 	* Build The DinerBlazorServer Project and run the .dll file
-	* Enter Information into the form on the left:
+* Run  the docker container:
+	* Navigate to solution directory
+	* Run docker-compose up --build
+	* Website will be running on localhost port 5000

+### Interact With The Website
 <img src="./DinerBlazorServer/wwwroot/images/FormShot.jpg" width="300px"/>

 1. (In Red): Enter arguements to change the results of the simulation